PietrygaM/GitTestRepository/README.md

 # GitTestRepository
-Working repository for testing git capabilities
+Working repository for testing git capabilities and working environments